 HR Expert, Barry Ackerman, On Making Your Office More “Human”

-Mentioning “Human Resources” might make many think of sour-faced Toby from the TV sitcom “The Office”…a joy-killer whose only mission was to get various employees (and the boss) in trouble.
+Mentioning “Human Resources” might make much think of sour-faced Toby from the TV sitcom “The Office”…a joy-killer whose only mission was to get various employees (and the boss) in trouble.

 But Supportive HR’s Barry Ackerman wants to change that perception.
 Transitioning from accounting to HR several years ago, Barry now focuses on bringing his expertise in human resources to organizations of all sizes.
 He helps provide companies with the guidance they need to navigate the sticky interpersonal issues that often arise in the workplace.